 Data Science Meetups & Communities in Illinois

 Like any major tech hub, Chicago is swarming with data communities.
-There are meetups for folks who want to hone certain skills (e.g. Chicago R User Group, Chicago Spark Users, PyData Chicago, etc.) or even intercut disciplines like data and psychology (e.g. Action Design Chicago).
+There are meetups for folks who want to hone certain skills, like Chicago R User Group PyData Chicago or even intercut disciplines like data and psychology such as Action Design Chicago.
 Here are few more to explore:

-- Chicago Booth Big Data and Analytics Roundtable: This monthly meetup is open to anyone in U Chicago’s Booth community (alumni, students, faculty, staff, and friends).
+Chicago Booth Big Data & Analytics Roundtable: This monthly meetup is open to anyone in U Chicago’s Booth community (alumni, students, faculty, staff, and friends).
 Talks cover everything from geospatial analytics to NLP.
 Every event starts and ends with networking.

 Data Science Conferences & Workshops in Illinois

 Major data science conferences (e.g.Strata Data Conference, Predictive Analytics World, IEEE Conferences, SIGKDD, The Machine Learning Conference etc.) occasionally get to Chicago, but you’ll have to buy a plane ticket to the coast in certain years.
 Can’t leave town?
 You could also consider these:

 Predictive Analytics World (PAW) Chicago: PAW always makes an annual stop in Chicago.
 Along with full-day workshops (e.g. Hadoop, R, etc.) and detailed case studies, there are expert panels, important keynotes, and innumerable networking opportunities.

 University of Chicago Data Science for Social Good (DSSG) Conference: U Chicago’s two-day event is intended to bring together experts from academia, governments, non-profits, foundations, social enterprises, and corporations.
 In 2016, the keynote speaker was DJ Patil, Chief Data Scientist at the White House Office of Science and Technology Policy.